Singulink/Singulink.Reflection.Caster/README.md

 [![View nuget packages](https://img.shields.io/nuget/v/Singulink.Reflection.Caster.svg)](https://www.nuget.org/packages/Singulink.Reflection.Caster/)
 [![Build and Test](https://github.com/Singulink/Singulink.Reflection.Caster/workflows/build%20and%20test/badge.svg)](https://github.com/Singulink/Singulink.Reflection.Caster/actions?query=workflow%3A%22build+and+test%22)

-This library provides dynamic and generic casting capabilities between types determined at runtime.
+**Caster** provides dynamic and generic casting capabilities between types determined at runtime.
 The casting functionality is provided by cached delegates created from compiled expressions so the casts are very fast - the only overhead is a delegate call if you use the generic methods.
 Both checked and unchecked casts are supported.

+**Caster** is part of the **Singulink Libraries** collection.
+Visit https://github.com/Singulink to see the full list of libraries available.

 ## Installation